DeViL303/MultiServer3-NautilusFork/README.md

      - If those conditions are met it will rename the output to suit OFFLINE and "Semi Online" use :)
      - eg: OBJECTS/00000000-00000000-00000000-0000000B/00000000-00000000-00000000-0000000B.BAR
      - eg: OBJECTS/00000000-00000000-00000000-0000000B/00000000-00000000-00000000-0000000B.SHARC
-     - Scenes are not affected by this setting as there is no local format for scene naming,
+     - Scenes are not affected by this setting as there is no official format for local scene naming (afaik?)

 #### Ignore Timestamp.txt
    - Use this setting to force every archive packed in the current task to take its timestamp from the GUI field above.